‘Cosmopolitan’ Magazine Celebrates Woman Getting Cancer As Weight-Loss Secret, Internet Lashes Out

 — Zenobia (@LakeZenobia) April 11, 2017

-Simone Harbinson has had to deal with many obstacles in life such as cancer and numerous other medical issues, but she has persevered to live and enjoy life.
-Her story is an amazing inspiration and one that should be heard by everyone around the world.
-The Australian fitness instructor and Instagram star deserves recognition, but Cosmopolitan magazine should have thought twice about promoting cancer as a big weight-loss secret.
+Simone Harbinson has had to deal with many obstacles in life, such as cancer and numerous other medical issues, but she has persevered to live and enjoy life.
+Her story is an amazing inspiration, one that should be heard by everyone around the world.

 [Featured Image by Mario Tama/Getty Images]